 After marking his Hady, he mounted his she-camel and set off from Dhul Hulayfah completely absorbed in the devotion of Allah.
-When al-Qaswa moved, the Prophet ﷺ he faced the Qibla and pronounced the Talbiyah again.
+As al-Qaswa began to move, the Prophet ﷺ faced the Qibla and pronounced the Talbiyah again.
 Abdullah ibn Umar I said:

 The Messenger of Allah ﷺ pronounced Talbiyah in Dhul Hulayfa as he put his feet in the stirrup and his camel stood up and proceeded.25Al-Bukhari, Hadith No. 1514, 1553 & 2865; Muslim, Hadith No. 1187; Al-Nasa’i, Hadith No. 2758, 2759 & 2760; Ibn Majah, Hadith No. 2916; Malik, Hadith No. 740.